numericalEFT/MCIntegration.jl/README.md

 ## Selecting Algorithms

-MCIntegration.jl offers three Monte Carlo integration algorithms, all of which leverage the Vegas map technique for importance sampling.
+`MCIntegration.jl` offers three Monte Carlo integration algorithms, all of which leverage the Vegas map technique for importance sampling.
 This approach constructs a piecewise constant Vegas map, a probability distribution function approximating the shape of the integrand to enhance the efficiency of the integral estimation.

 Here's a brief overview of the three solvers:

 1. **Vegas (`:vegas`):** The classic Vegas algorithm uses the Monte Carlo method and samples all integrands across all variables simultaneously at each step.
 It is efficient for low-dimensional integrals but might struggle with high-dimensional ones where the Vegas map fails to accurately mimic the integrand's shape.

-2. **Vegas with MCMC (`:vegasmc`):** This innovative solver, first introduced in MCIntegration.jl, combines Vegas with Markov-chain Monte Carlo.
+2. **Vegas with MCMC (`:vegasmc`):** This innovative solver, first introduced in `MCIntegration.jl`, combines Vegas with Markov-chain Monte Carlo.
 This hybrid approach provides a robust solution, especially for intricate, high-dimensional integrals.
 In the Vegas MC approach, a variable is selected randomly, and a Metropolis-Hastings algorithm is utilized to propose a new variable based on the Vegas map.
 This update is applied simultaneously across all integrands, improving robustness when the Vegas map struggles with approximating the shape of the integrand accurately.

 3. **MCMC (`:mcmc`):** The MCMC solver is ideal for dealing with a bundle of integrands that are too large to be computed all at once.
 It uses the Metropolis-Hastings algorithm to traverse between different integrals, evaluating only one integrand at each step.
-Though it can be less efficient due to the integral-jumping auto-correlations, it stands out in its ability to handle extremely high-dimensional integrals where other two solvers fail.
+Though it can be less efficient due to the integral-jumping auto-correlations, it stands out in its ability to handle extremely high-dimensional integrals where the other two solvers fail.

-Given its robustness and efficiency, the default solver in this package is the `:vegasmc`.
+Given its robustness and efficiency, the default solver in this package is `:vegasmc`.
 To choose a specific solver, use the `solver` parameter in the `integrate` function, like `solver=:vegas`.

 Please note that the calling convention for the user-defined integrand for `:mcmc` is slightly different from that of `:vegas` and `:vegasmc`.
 Please refer to the separate [detailed note](https://numericaleft.github.io/MCIntegration.jl/dev/#Algorithm) on this.

-Packed variables can enhance the efficiency of :vegasmc and :mcmc solvers by reducing the auto-correlation time of the Markov chain, leading to a more effective sampling process.
+Packed variables can enhance the efficiency of the `:vegasmc` and `:mcmc` solvers by reducing the auto-correlation time of the Markov chain, leading to a more effective sampling process.

 Learn more from documentation: [Vegas](https://numericaleft.github.io/MCIntegration.jl/dev/lib/vegas/), [VegasMC](https://numericaleft.github.io/MCIntegration.jl/dev/lib/vegasmc/) and [MCMC](https://numericaleft.github.io/MCIntegration.jl/dev/lib/mcmc/) algorithms.